 • Your foster dog must be in a collar or harness at all times.
-Martingale collars are designed to stop the collar from slipping over the dog's ears and off of the dog (this is the preferred collar to use).
-A regular collar may be used as well, but a dog must have both a collar/harness AND a slip lead on at all times outside the home.
+Martingale collars are designed to stop the collar from slipping over the dog's ears and off the dog (this is the preferred collar to use).

-• Your foster pup must be on a drag leash at ALL times, including inside your residence (This is to ensure that when/if the dog is cornered, scared, or gets loose, there will always be a safe way to catch the dog without having to touch them.
+• Your foster pup must be on a drag leash during the seven-day quarantine or until you feel the dog will not be a flight risk, including inside your residence.
+(This is to ensure that when/if the dog is cornered, scared, or gets loose, there will always be a safe way to catch the dog without having to touch them.
 This can easily be made by linking a slip lead and a regular leash together.)

-• If your foster pup is outside, they must be on a leash that you are holding at ALL times.
-The dog cannot be off leash, even in a fenced back yard or patio.
+• If your foster pup is outside, they must be on a leash that you are holding at ALL times until the animal has settled in and it's known that the pet is not a flight risk.
 Even small dogs can scale tall fences.
 They should not be walked outside of a yard until the Foster Team agrees that they are sufficiently acclimated to the leash and under your control whenever possible.